Smooth Collie: Health

+Collie eye anomaly is an autosomal recessive condition caused by a mutation in the NHEJ1 gene that affects Collies and related breeds.

 Work and sports

 Smooth Collies can compete in dog agility trials, obedience, showmanship, flyball, tracking, search and rescue (SAR), assistance dog and herding events.
 Herding instincts and trainability can be measured at noncompetitive herding tests.
 Collies exhibiting basic herding instincts can be trained to compete in herding trials.